The Mystery of the Missing Misterios

 - Going back to the December 1979 Tom Baker interview, what of Paraguay, Uruguay, British Guiana, Bolivia, Argentina, Panama and El Salvador?
 Was the series sold to any of those countries as well?
 (It was reported in the 24 August 1979 edition of Back Stage magazine, that Time Life Television had sold one of its own mini-series to "Chile, Ecuador, Panama, El Salvador, Costa Rica, Honduras, Puerto Rico, Guatemala and Nicaragua", which illustrates what Time Life's catchment area was.)

 - When Time Life wound down its television distribution services, Western World Media Inc picked up the rights to Latin America, commencing 1 April 1981.
 How did the change of distributor affect the sales already negotiated and contracted or about to be contracted by Time Life?
+(Note how many repeat runs of the Tom Baker stories there were in Latin American countries 1981: were these the last rush to use up the screenings before the rights expired?)
 Were any of the sales cancelled, voided or re-negotiated after 1981?
 Is that why the records are amiss?
 Did the 1987 memo only record some of the sales made by Time Life pre-1981?

 Let's break down the above table even further, this time into chronological order encompassing all the known dates and facts discussed in this page, to see if any patterns emerge…